bernie-skipole/indipydriver/docs/source/usage/example1.rst

 Each vector contains one or more members which hold instrument values.

-Your package should include a make_driver(instrument) function which returns the driver and makes your package suitable for import into other possible python scripts.

-It is also a good idea to keep the functionality of the instrument and driver separate, so the instrument can keep running even if there is no driver or server connections.
+It is a good idea to keep the functionality of the instrument and driver separate, so the instrument can keep running even if there is no driver or server connections.